logpai/Drain3/README.md

 ## Important Update

 Drain3 was moved to the `logpai` GitHub organization (which is also the home for the original Drain implementation).
-We are looking for an active maintainer(s) for this project.
+We are looking for an active/lead maintainer(s) for this project.
 Until a maintainer is found, Drain3 will be maintained on best-effort basis.
-Please write to davidoha@gmail.com or eran.raichstein@gmail.com if you wish to valunteer.
+Please write to davidoha@gmail.com or eran.raichstein@gmail.com if you would like to join us.

 ## Introduction